oracc/oracc/misc/cbd/README.txt

 5. apply corpus update script to corpus

+   5a. oracc update
-   4a. use stashed lem data and alignment history to create new input table for atfglobal 4b. apply table to ATF corpus
+   4b. use stashed lem data and alignment history to create new input table for atfglobal 4c. apply table to ATF corpus
-   4c. rebuild corpus
+   4d. rebuild corpus
-   4d. stash new version of loc-data
+   4e. cbdstash.plx fixed : stash new version of loc-data

 6. now align bases and forms--these are done together because the base alignment map is used to rewrite /BASE in the form